loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Target.typ

 When picking a compilation target there are always a lot of options, and for #ln, x86-64 was picked.
-While choices like LLVM IR provide a lot of benefits to the developer in terms of development speed and convience, one ultimately sacrifices some control over things like the calling convention and memory allocation.
+While choices like LLVM IR provide a lot of benefits to the developer in terms of development speed and convience, one ultimately sacrifices some control over things like the calling convention #todo[calling convention kan väljas i llvm] and memory allocation.
 Due to #ln's CPS nature, tail call optimization is a must and while LLVM provides tools and syntax for this, a developer can not guarantee how the stack is handled when functions are called nor how arguments are